EvanSamaa/S3_conversational_gaze/README.md

 # S3_conversational_gaze
-The S3 conversational gaze code, presented at Siggraph 2024 Denver.
-It will be released in the near future.
+This repo is for the paper [S3: Speech, Script and Scene driven Head and Eye Animation](https://dl.acm.org/doi/10.1145/3658172) presented at Siggraph 2024.

+The code will be released soon (by Oct 2024).

 This Repo will contain:
 1. data processing pipeline for generating training data
+2. link to dataset
+3. training code for gaze aversion/no-aversion classification model
-2. code for generating head rotation angles (yaw, pitch, roll) and gaze point (x,y,z positions in local space) from speech audio, scene and script
+4. code for generating head rotation angles (yaw, pitch, roll) and gaze points (x,y,z positions in local space) from speech audio, scene and script

 This Repo will not contain:
 1. the rig used for generating the supplementary videos